Zug: Transportation

 Zug is also at the end of Zürich S-Bahn suburban railway network, on lines S5 and S24.

 The Zugerbergbahn is a funicular linking the Zug suburb of Schönegg (558 m) with the Vordergeissboden (literally: anterior goat terrain, 925 m), the plateau of the Zugerberg overlooking the town and Lake Zug.

 The A4 motorway and other main roads connect Zug with the rest of the nation.

 Water transportation on Lake Zug is centred on the town, with public transport on the lake provided by (Motor Ship) MS Zug, MS Schwyz, MS Rigi and MS Schwan.
 These vessels belong to the Zugersee Schifffahrt, a partner of the local public transport executive, ZVB Zugerland Verkehrsbetriebe.

+The nearest airport is Zurich Airport, located 49 km north east of Zug.